akuranz/Drinking-Buddy/README.md

     * Find your location
     * Accept user's input about range
     * Accept user's input about type of beer
-    * Accept user's input about location chaaracteristics
+    * Accept user's input about location characteristics
     * Return list of breweries
     * Include options for direction and to navigate to website and rating specific beers
     * Filter or return specific characteristics of the beer or brewery